2017.07.20: Page still in progress.

 • This is the first semester we really start learning "casual/impolite" speech.
 Class is taught 90% in Japanese, likewise you're expected to speak 90% in Japanese.
 There were still a few people who usually spoke in English when answering the teacher though (sometimes I was one of them).

-• NO kanji writing homework.
+• NO kanji writing homework starting from this semester to the end of the degree.
 Kanji reading quizzes & grammar worksheets every 2 weeks.
 We had (5 minutes and under) recordings & powerpoint presentations, (1500-1700 characters) essays and (1-2 paragraphs) forum posts but only 2-3 times in the semester.

 • Class has a huge focus on reading aloud, discussing, summarizing & finding info in nonfiction paragraphs.

-• The final essay is a research paper (written in Japanese of course; either you make a survey or research from books) on a topic within the first 7 chapters of Tobira, mine was "Do Japanese people think about their religion on a daily basis", which you then do a powerpoint presentation of for your final spoken exam.
+• The final essay is a (written in Japanese of course) research paper on a topic within the first 7 chapters of Tobira, mine was "Do Japanese people think about their religion on a daily basis", which you then do a powerpoint presentation of for your final spoken exam.

 • The final kanji reading exam is taken online; the final grammar exam is taken in "class" (you download the question and answer files, and answer them within the time limit while also keeping your webcam on).
 You can use notes for the grammar exam, but can't talk to anyone.
-When I did it the passing grade was only 70% for both.
+When I did it you only needed 70% to pass and I think there were 2 possible retakes.

 My advice for this class: Translate the reading passages as best you can before they're read aloud in class.
 Study ahead in the textbook as far as you can in general.
 Do the grammar homework the same day as class so that everything is fresh in your head; if you get stuck, use the "extra grammar handouts" that basically have the answers in them.
 Secondly, learn N3, N2 and N1 vocabulary as soon as you can.